Carrick Castle Boat Club was founded on 10th February 1989.

 If you require a quotation to have a new mooring laid, please contact the club’s mooring contractor, Cunningham Moorings (Neil Cunningham) on 01369 870334 or 07775 781890 for a quotation.
 Last year, 2018, the group mooring service charge to members was £120.00 per mooring plus the cost of any replacement tackle required – this may increase for 2019.
 When we have the latest figure, it will be updated here.

 It is worth noting that most insurance companies are prepared to cover larger vessels on their swinging moorings in Carrick Castle over the winter months as well as the main summer season.
 Insurance companies are listed on the Helpful Links page.
 If you take your vessel out of the water over the winter months, the following local places accommodate vessels – Holy Loch Marina, Sandbank; Kip Marina, Inverkip; Greenock Marina; Rhu Marina; McGruers Yard, Silvers Marine & DRB Marine in Rosneath; Sandpoint Marina, Dumbarton and Rothesay Dock East, Clydebank.
+If you require red diesel fuel for your boat this is available locally at Loch Goil Cruisers, Lochgoilhead from their new pontoon.

 Download MOD Police BOATWATCH Scheme leaflet here: –